MinahilFatima-BSCS/urdu-ocr-codesaviours-si26-Minahil/README.md

 # Project Overview

-Urdu OCR is a deep learning project that extracts printed Urdu text from images using Microsoft's TrOCR (Transformer-based Optical Character Recognition) model.
-The model has been fine-tuned on a custom Urdu dataset collected from multiple real-world sources.
+Urdu OCR is an OCR-based project that extracts printed Urdu text from images using **Tesseract OCR with Urdu language support**.

+The project uses image preprocessing techniques with OpenCV and Tesseract OCR to convert Urdu image content into editable digital text.

-Unlike traditional OCR systems, this project focuses specifically on Urdu, a cursive language that presents unique recognition challenges due to connected characters, varying fonts, and complex ligatures.
+Unlike English OCR, Urdu text recognition presents unique challenges due to connected characters, different letter shapes, varying fonts, and complex ligatures.

 ---